thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 3 == '3'  // true
 ```

-Conversely, the `!=` operator returns `true` if the values are not equal even if they're not the same type.
+Conversely, the `!=` operator evaluates to `true` if the values are not equal even if they're not the same type.

 ```javascript
 4 != 3    // true